The Power of Pre-loading

 instructions before actually copies the data.
 My understanding (I could be wrong)

-instructions are using different execution units
+is that multiple pld instructions are using different execution units

-of the processor to pre-fetch data from memory while the ldm
+of the processor to pre-fetch data from memory while the ldm and stm instructions

-may finish too early so that the pre-fetch
+are copying data.
+One single pld may finish too early so that the pre-fetch

 unit is idling instead of preparing for the subsequent data.
 Please let me know

 if you know exactly what is going on under the hood.
-The pld
+The pld instruction

 should not trigger synchronous data abort the address to be pre-fetched can not